BDC Hamburger Icon

 • Does the software have other clients in my industry?
 If the answer is yes, the software likely brings industry-specific experience to the table.
 While this isn’t a must-have qualification for a payroll service, it can be a competitive advantage.

 • How will this software handle payroll as our company grows and scales?
-Most businesses are searching constantly for ways to scale, and it’s important that your payroll service can accommodate your projected growth.
+Most businesses are constantly searching for ways to scale and it’s important that your payroll service can accommodate your projected growth.

 • What security measures are in place to keep our company’s payroll data secure?
-Security is crucial in handling sensitive employee and company information.
+Security is crucial when handling sensitive employee and company information.
 Ensure the payroll service you choose has security measures in place to protect your data.

 Mark Fairlie contributed to this article.
+Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?